hniksic/rust-subprocess/README.md

   `wait`, and `wait_timeout`.

-* Advanced redirection options, such as connecting standard streams to arbitary files, or merging errors into output like shell's `2>&1` operator.
+* Advanced redirection options, such as connecting standard streams to arbitrary files, or merging errors into output like shell's `2>&1` operator.

 * The `communicate` method for deadlock-free reading of output while